-The Nodal Division (NodeDiv) input accepts a number and defines the density of nodes assigned to the problem.
-It identifies and divides the diagonal of the design bounding box into the specified number of divisions and sets up a regular nodal grid in all three directions based upon this.
+Lastly, the longest edge of the bounding box is divided into the specified number of nodal divisions to set the nodal spacing for the domain.

 Note that many post-processing steps use the NodeDiv setting to determine suitable limits on e.g. the movement of nodes during geometry optimization.
 Therefore, a suitable value should be provided, even if user-defined nodes are being provided for the main optimization.